This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 To illustrate this point, I would like to trace briefly the recent history of policy development in the area of police response to domestic violence.
 In the early 1980's, the Police Foundation published a landmark research report showing that arrests for misdemeanor spousal assault in Minneapolis significantly reduced subsequent violence.3 Within a short period of time, a large number of police departments shifted their domestic violence policies to ones that favored or mandated arrests.
 Although there were a number of other factors at work at the same time pushing police policies in the same direction — principally, the fear of litigation and pressure from feminist critics — this rapid shift in police practices was celebrated around the country as an exemplary translation of research into policy.

-The replication studies of the original Minneapolis research painted a much more complex picture, however — for certain categories of offenders (specifically, for unemployed offenders), arrests for misdemeanor domestic assault actually resulted in higher levels of violence.4 When police policy did not follow these latest research findings, some researchers saw the failure of police agencies to curtail their mandatory arrest policies as an inexcusable dereliction of duty, bordering on malfeasance, because those policies contributed to domestic violence.
+The replication studies of the original Minneapolis research painted a much more complex picture, however — for certain categories of people (specifically, for the unemployed), arrests for misdemeanor domestic assault actually resulted in higher levels of violence.4 When police policy did not follow these latest research findings, some researchers saw the failure of police agencies to curtail their mandatory arrest policies as an inexcusable dereliction of duty, bordering on malfeasance, because those policies contributed to domestic violence.

 But I do not want to be understood to dismiss lightly the findings that arrests of unemployed men for misdemeanor domestic assault tended to increase the likelihood of violence.
 One could argue that continuing a pro-arrest policy would certainly result in some new violence, a high price to pay for observing a legal principle.
 To me, this dilemma — of choosing between policies based on research and policies based on other sound principles of governance — points to the need for a different relationship between researcher and practitioner.